ampedandwired/bora/README.md

 # Bora

-This gem contains a command line utility and Ruby [rake](https://github.com/ruby/rake) tasks that help you define and work with [CloudFormation](https://aws.amazon.com/cloudformation/) stacks.
+This Ruby gem contains a command line utility and [rake](https://github.com/ruby/rake) tasks that help you define and work with [CloudFormation](https://aws.amazon.com/cloudformation/) stacks.

 In a single YAML file you define your templates, the stack instances built from those templates (eg: dev, uat, staging, prod, etc), and the parameters for those stacks.
 Parameters can even refer to outputs of other stacks.

-Templates can be defined in plain JSON or using [cfndsl](https://github.com/stevenjack/cfndsl).
+Templates can be written with plain CloudFormation JSON or [cfndsl](https://github.com/stevenjack/cfndsl).

-Bora then provides commands (or Rake tasks) to work with those stacks (create, update, delete, diff, etc).
+Given this config, Bora then provides commands (or Rake tasks) to work with those stacks (create, update, delete, diff, etc).